bergesinstitute/graf-method/book-4-unit-5.md

 *La silla está delante de la mesa.* (The chair is in front of the table.)

-    Todavía - still/yet
+    todavía - still / yet

 *Todavía no sé dónde será el evento.* (I still don't know where the event will be/take place.)

-    Sólo/solamente - only
+    sólo / solamente - only

 Son sinónimos.
 Tradicionalmente se pone acento en *sólo* cuando es adverbio, y no se pone cuando es adjetivo (*solo = alone*).
 Desde hace unos años, el acento no es oficialmente necesario, pero a mucha gente